Updated July 6, 2023

 Git is one of the most common terms heard between programmers in the last four-five years.
-I will present here some insight into this tool and why it is so popular among programmers.
+We will present here some insight into this tool and why it is so popular among programmers.
 In this topic, we are going to learn about GIT Version Control System.

 What is and Why Version Controller?

 Linus Torvalds, who started the Linux kernel, is the person who created this software to maintain and track different versions of source code among the programmers.

 Imagine a team of five members who are working on master source code enhancing different features to it.
 Just think, how can they work on the same source code without confusion on each other changes?
 Each one has to know what the other four are doing, and there shouldn’t be any negligence to it.
 And by the end of work hours, they have to spend some time coordinating each other works so that, at last, one source code is maintained.
 It looks a lot hectic, and definitely manual intervention in maintaining source code is riskier.
 So to help or to say to automate all these versions on which all the five programmers are working, we need a properly written version controller, and GIT is one of them.
 There is a term for the above steps, and it’s called Source Code Management or Software Configuration Management (SCM).